jberger28/Arpeggify/README.md

 ## Arpeggify ##

 Arpeggify generates a .wav file that arpeggiates the tune specified in an Arpeggify program.
-Capable of generating Major7, Minor7, and Dominant 7 chords, Arpeggify is capable of generating infinitely many pieces of music, which can be used to assist with composition or as backing tracks for practicing jazz improvization.
+Capable of arpeggiating any  Major7, Minor7, and Dominant 7 chords, Arpeggify is capable of generating infinitely many pieces of music, which can be used to assist with composition or as backing tracks for practicing jazz improvization.

 Example Programs:

-	Example 1 (A C blues):
+	Example 1 (Basic C blues):

 		To run from the 'project' directory type:

 		'dotnet run ../../examples/example-1.arp example-1.wav'

 		To run from the 'solution directory type: